Cumbal: Historical review

 Another version indicates that the old town of the Llano de Piedras, also originally called “PAVOS”, had its name changed to CUMBA in 1547.

-After 1923, the illustrious Mr. Antonio María Pueyo de Val named it CUMBAL DE LAS MERCEDES.
+After 1923, the Mr. Antonio María Pueyo de Val named it CUMBAL DE LAS MERCEDES.
 "Cumba" is the Quichua word that means loophole, that is, it swallows light or a small opening on the roof of the peasant houses mainly intended to dislodge the smoke from the interior.
 Appropriate name for the town located at the foot of the volcano.